 4. The Reflective Phase

 And finally, the menstrual phase.
 The time for resting and reflecting.
-Interestingly we are almost naturally meditative in this state, so we can use this time to really think about the big picture.
+Interestingly, we are almost naturally meditative in this state.
+So we can use this time to really think about the big picture.
 According to the author this is also the best time to take big decisions as we will be most in tune with ourselves.
-If we take the time, that is.
+If we take the time to slow down, that is.

 What I loved about “The optimized woman”